 Pot-laced gummy bears among drugs police found in Monessen home

-Monessen Police confiscated bags of marijuana-laced gummy bears, lemon syrup and “cotton candy” as well as heroin and crack cocaine from a Monessen home where a parolee and two children were living.
+Monessen police confiscated bags of marijuana-laced gummy bears, lemon syrup and “cotton candy” as well as heroin and crack cocaine from a Monessen home where a parolee and two children were living.

 Zachary A. Lawson, 31, was arraigned Friday on charges of possession with intent to deliver a controlled substance, possession of a controlled substance and endangering the welfare of children.